zihung20/tp/docs/UserGuide.md

 **Validation:**
 - INDEX must be valid, the sequence need not be sorted.
-- Date must follow ISO format `YYYY-MM-DD`
+- Date must follow ISO format `yyyy-MM-dd`

 ---